-Contract bonds have multiple approval phases depending on what part of the process the contractor is in.
+Contract bonds have different approval phases depending on what part of the contract stage your business is in.

 1.)
 LETTER OF BONDABILITY: A contractor submitting to be placed on an approved vendor list, usually for state or federal work, will need a letter of bondability, or a letter stating their current bonding capacity.
 This contract requirement can occasionally be listed as needing a contractor’s bond rate.

 2.)
 BID BOND: If the contractor is in the bidding process of the project there may be a listed requirement to include a bid bond with their submitted bid documents.
 The bid bond provides financial assurance that the contractor submitting a bid, if awarded the contract, will enter into a formal contract with the owner and post a performance and payment bond (if required).

 3.)
 PERFORMANCE/PAYMENT BOND: Once the contract has been awarded to the contractor, the project owner (Obligee) will include requirements for a performance (contract) and/or payment bond.
 The performance bond is a surety provided credit line guarantying the performance of work as specified by the contract.
 A payment bond guarantees payment to labor suppliers and material providers.